 Mobile applications are the preferred mechanism for data entry.
-Mobile devices should be fully charged at the beginning of each field day, whenever possible.
+Mobile devices should be fully charged and synched at the beginning of each field day.

-Phenophase observation data are entered in the 'Plant Phenology-Phenophase Observations [PROD]' fulcrum application.
-Upon completion of data collection and QC, each bout must be finalized and pushed to the 'Phenology - Observations INGEST [PROD]' application.
+Location and taxon information in the 'Plant Phenology - Field Setup [PROD]' application are used to pre-populate empty bout records for a specific observation date in the 'Plant Phenology-Phenophase Observations [PROD]' fulcrum application where phenophase status and intensity data are recorded.
+Upon completion of data collection and QC, each bout must be finalized and pushed to the 'Phenology - Observations INGEST [PROD]' application before it can be ingested to the NEON database